LiveGameDesignWorkshop/LiveGameDesignWorkshop.github.io/index.markdown

   </a>
 </div>

-## 3. **Panel Discussion.**
+## 3. **Panel Discussion**
 Explore challenges in game design, programming education, and future tools, with insights from industry leaders and academics.
 The discussion will cover:
 * Applying game design and development tools in practice.
 * Teaching game design and digital prototyping to students and novices.
 * Creating live, AI-assisted, and visual programming tools for game design.